omiridoue/sgsss-workflow/index.md

 written in common scripting languages, such as R and Python, to be seamlessly coupled together.
-It implements a Domain Specific Language (DSL) that simplifies the implementation and running of workflows on cloud or high-performance computing (HPC) infrastructures.
+It implements a Domain Specific Language (DSL) that simplifies the implementation and running of workflows on cloud or high-performance computing (HPC) infrastructure

 This lesson also introduces [nf-core](https://nf-co.re/): a community-driven platform, which provide peer reviewed best practice analysis pipelines written in Nextflow.

-This lesson motivates the use of Nextflow and nf-core as development tools for building and sharing reproducible data science workflows.
+This lesson motivates the use of Nextflow ad nf-core as development tools for building and sharing reproducible data science workflow

 ## lesson objectives

-1. The learner will understand the fundamental components of a Nextflow script, including channels, processes and operators.
+1. The learner will understand the fundamental components of Nextflow script, including channels, processes and operators.
 2. The learner will write a multi-step workflow script to align, quantify, and perform QC on an RNA-Seq data in Nextflow DSL2.
 3. The learner will be able to write a Nextflow configuration file to alter the computational resources allocated to a process.